immcantation/presto/README.md

-7. Set the file association for Python ('.py') files by right-clicking on a '.py' file, selecting 'Open with' -> 'Choose default program...', choosing the 'python.exe' executable from the Python 2.7 folder, and checking 'Always use the selected program'.
+7. Set the file association for Python ('.py') files by right-clicking on a '.py' file, selecting 'Open with' -> 'Choose default program...', choosing the 'python3.exe' executable from the Python 3.4 folder, and checking 'Always use the selected program'.